-Glaucoma is an eye disease that leads to damage of the eye nerve.
-Damage to the nerve can lead to poor or no vision.
+Glaucoma is an eye disease that can damage the eye nerve.
+Damage to the nerve can lead to poor eyesight or blindness.
 Angle-closure glaucoma (ACG) is one type of glaucoma.
 It may be:

 Acute ACG often happens in one eye at a time.

-Chronic ACG may have had brief episodes of the symptoms above.
-The loss of space may happen in both eyes.
+Chronic ACG may cause brief episodes of the symptoms above.
+The fluid channels may slowly get smaller in both eyes.

-Acute ACG will need immediate care.
-The pressure will need to be decreased to prevent nerve damage.
-Fast treatment can help to save vision.
+Acute ACG needs care right away.
+The pressure will need to be lowered to prevent nerve damage.
+Fast treatment can help save vision.

-Medicine can help to decrease pressure in the eye.
+Medicine can help lower pressure in the eye.
 It may be given as eye drops, pills, or through an IV.

-Surgery can help to increase space in front of the eye.
+Surgery can help widen the fluid channel in front of the eye.
 It is an option for chronic ACG or acute ACG once pressure is under control.
 Options include: